TEAM-SPIRIT-Productions/Lapis/README.md

 NOTE: Please do **not** use Python versions older than 3.6 because:
 1. f-strings are used
 2. dictionaries are assumed to be ordered
+3. Discord.py library will not work past 3.6